mamba-org/setup-micromamba/README.md

 If nothing is specified, `setup-micromamba` will default to `warning` or `debug` depending on if [debug logging is enabled for the action](#debug-logging-of-the-action).

-### Post action cleanup
+### Self-hosted runners

-On self hosted runners, it may happen that some files are persisted between jobs.
+On self-hosted runners, it may happen that some files are persisted between jobs.
 This can lead to problems when the next job is run.

+#### Post-action cleanup

-To avoid this, you can use the `post-cleanup` input to specify the post cleanup behavior of the action (i.e., what happens _after_ all your commands have been executed).
+To avoid persistence between jobs, you can use the `post-cleanup` input to specify the post cleanup behavior of the action (i.e., what happens _after_ all your commands have been executed).

 There is a total of 4 options:

 - `none`: No cleanup is performed.
 - `shell-init`: The shell initialization files are removed by executing `micromamba shell deinit -s <shell>`.
 - `environment`: Shell initialization files and the installed environment are removed.